timholy/SnoopCompile.jl/docs/src/jet.md

 6

 julia> @report_call callsum(lc)
-No errors !
+No errors detected
 ```

-Because we "hid" the type of `list` from inference, JET couldn't tell what specific instance of `sum` was going to be called, so it was unable to detect any errors.
+Because we "hid" the type of `list` from inference, JET couldn't tell which method of `sum` was going to be called, so it was unable to detect any errors.

 ## JET/SnoopCompile integration

 The resolution to this problem is to use SnoopCompile to do the "data collection" and JET to do the analysis.
-The key reason is that SnoopCompile is a dynamic analyzer, and is capable of bridging across runtime dispatch.
+The key reason is that SnoopCompile is a *dynamic* analyzer, and is capable of bridging across runtime dispatch.
 As always, you need to do the data collection in a fresh session where the calls have not previously been inferred.
 After restarting Julia, we can do this: